 ; gray partridge of the genus Perdix

 ) may be released without a permit for purposes of dog training, and hunting pursuant to WAC 232-12-044

 .
 Game birds of these species released for these purposes must be purchased from facilities that have been inspected by a certified veterinarian within the past twelve months.
-Rock doves may be released without permit for purposes of bird dog training.
+Rock doves and Eurasian collared doves may be released without a permit for purposes of bird dog training.

 (2) Release by the director.
 The director may plant aquatic plants or release animal species, subspecies, or hybrids which have been planted or released previously in Washington if they do not pose a disease threat and if planting or release will not cause adverse impact on the wildlife or wildlife habitat of the state.
 Before releasing any species, subspecies, or hybrid of animal not already existing in the wild in Washington, the director shall report to the commission on the planned release, stating the basis for determining that the planned release fulfills the criteria set forth herein.
 The director may release nonnative species, subspecies, or hybrids not previously released in Washington only if the director in his or her sole discretion has determined that:

 (a) There is no reasonable expectation of adverse impact on the wildlife or wildlife habitat of the state and there is an adequate plan for evaluating such impact following the release;

 (b) The commission has classified the species, subspecies, or hybrids to be released pursuant to RCW 77.12.020